-The Catawba County Housing Visions Continuum of Care meets monthly via zoom.
-The City's Community Development Manager serves on the committee, which includes representatives from organizations that serve the homeless and those in need in Catawba County.
+The Catawba County Housing Visions Continuum of Care meets monthly.
+The City's Community Development Specialist serves on the committee, which includes representatives from organizations that serve the homeless and those in need in Catawba County.
 This group makes decisions on the allocation of Emergency Solutions Grant funding and also provides a forum for member agencies to discuss their needs.
 The City regularly funds public service organizations that serve the homeless community with CDBG funds.
 Examples of these organizations are the Family Care Center, Exodus Homes, and the Hickory Soup Kitchen.
 The Family Care Center provides transitional housing to families who are homeless or facing the threat of homelessness due to domestic issues.
-The Hickory Soup

-Kitchen assists those in need by providing hot meals every day.
+The Hickory Soup Kitchen assists those in need by providing hot meals every day.
 Exodus Homes provides shelter and job opportunities to homeless people recovering from addiction and returning to the city from treatment centers, hospitals, jails, and prisons.
-The City also supported Greater Hickory Cooperative Christian Ministries with the CDBG funding in 2022.
-By supporting this agency's housing counselor, the City assisted citizens with housing needs and therefore helped reduce the chances of those most in need becoming homeless.
 Additionally, Exodus Homes, a non-profit the City supports has a representative that is serving on the NC Department of Health and Human Services Strategic Stakeholder Leadership Committee.
 This group was recently formed to create a strategy to address housing needs of people with disabilities who are homeless or living in congregate living programs.